ibm-cloud-architecture/refarch-mq-messaging/README.md

 #### Queues

-Under the LQM1 > Queues folder we have defined two queues: REQ.BROWN and RESP.BROWN for the request / response messagin:
+Under the LQM1 > Queues folder we have defined two queues: REQ.BROWN and RESP.BROWN for the request / response messaging:

 ![Queues](docs/artifacts/image002.png)